binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionEASY.png)

-Most of what you can do here comes down to the people problem described in the chapter on [People](#people).
+Most of what you can do here comes down to the people problem described in in Chapter 6, *People*.

 1. Educate your workers.
 2. Create a [culture](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/) that inspires people to think about security and includes it as part of who they are.